 During this public health crisis, the Tax Office has been fully operational but has suspended in office interactions.
-We have new outdoor walk up windows at Town Halls North and South open daily from 9:00 am to 4:45 pm to assist residents and accept payments with a check or money order.
-The Office will be open on December 9th and 10th for the extended hours of 8:00 am to 6:00 pm.
+There are new outdoor walk up windows at Town Hall North in Oyster Bay and Town Hall South in Massapequa and are open daily from 9:00 am to 4:45 pm to assist residents and accept payments with a check or money order.

 For more information please call the Tax Office at 516-624-6400 or email firstname.lastname@example.org.